 Folk dancing is an important tradition at VBYC, the campers can learn older dances & also create new dances that may become a new VBYC tradition.

-On registration day, all campers take a swim test, and campers are assigned to a swimming area with appropriate depth for their ability.
-These are called A, B and C water
+On registration day, all campers have their swim level assessed, and campers are assigned to a swimming area with appropriate depth for their ability.
+These are called A, B and C water currently.
+We have chosen to update this class this year to include more challenges and swimming technique taught through creative instruction.

-During class time everyone learns basic strokes and swim techniques from the lifeguards and waterfront director.
+During class time everyone learns basic strokes and swim techniques from the swimming instructors.
 Campers who improve during the week may be promoted to more advanced swim levels.
-Class is filled with instructions but there is time for free swim daily during choice period.
+Class is filled with instructions so we make time for free swim daily during choice period.

 Classes are the heart of our program.
 Campers and counselors attend two classes each day, morning and afternoon, taught by VBYC staff.
 All campers have the chance to try all classes by week's end.